kamui-fin/gazou/README.md

 # Gazou OCR

 Gazou is a Japanese OCR for Linux written in C++.
 It utilizes image processing, and other parameters to improve the accuracy.
-I plan on finetuning the models in the future with a wide variety of fonts for better recognition.
 All contributions are welcome.

 ## Installation